statisticsnorway/klass/README.md

 1. Check that you are on the default branch.
 1. Check that you don't have any local commits or changes.
 1. Run one of the following commands depending on what version you wish to release `make release-patch`, `make release-minor`, `make release-major`.
-This command creates or switches to a branch called `release` and bumps the version number.
+This command creates or switches to a branch called `release` and bumps the version number in `version.txt`.
 Commit the changes and create a PR.
 Once this is merged, it triggers a workflow to run the release process like so:
     1. The project is built
     2. The artifacts are deployed
     3. A tag is pushed